Pommes Anna: History

-The dish is generally credited with having been created during the reign of Napoleon III by the chef Adolphe Dugléré, a leading a pupil of Carême.
+The dish is generally credited with having been created during the reign of Napoleon III by the chef Adolphe Dugléré, a leading pupil of Carême.
 Dugléré was head chef at the Café Anglais, the most fashionable restaurant in Paris during the Second Empire, and reputedly named the dish for one of the grandes cocottes (society beauties) of the period.
 There is disagreement about which beauty the dish was named after: the actress Anna Judic or Anna Deslions.
 In Mastering the Art of French Cooking, Simone Beck and Julia Child comment that to many people, "pommes Anna is the supreme potato dish of all time".

 Traditionally, Pommes Anna accompanies sirloin of beef à la française (roast and garnished with tartlets filled with spinach purée) or Cavour (sautéed, blanched beef marrow slices on top), or du couvent (browned, braised in white wine and demi-glace mixed with truffle, ox tongue, mushroom strips and peas).
 The dish is also a traditional accompaniment to tournedos steaks, such as Armenonville (garnished with creamed morels; deglazed with Madeira and veal gravy), à la basque (with stuffed tomatoes, and creamed celery), carignan (with artichoke hearts and asparagus), and Louis XV (garnished with a tartlet filled with minced mushrooms with a truffle slice on top and served with tournedos covered with sauce à la diable).
 Pommes Anna is also served with sautéed chicken dishes such as Rivoli (deglazed with sherry, demi-glace and tomato purée, with chopped truffles), and with veal, such as longe de veau à la française (roast loin, with creamed spinach and Madeira sauce).